wadmiraal/wadmiraal.net/jekyll-src/_drafts/some-security-tips-for-drupal-themers.markdown

 ---
-title: "Some security tips for Drupal themers"
+title: "Quick security tips for Drupal themers"
 description: "Drupal is a very secure system, but we can make it vulnerable if we don't do our theming correctly.
 Here's some tips for themers."
 layout: post
 tags: